Tensure/apprentice-workbook/readme.md

 In the project directory, you can open VS Code built in terminal and run:

-to acquire all necessary dependencies
 ```
 $npm install
 ```

-to access all the challenges
+to acquire all necessary dependencies

 ```
 $npm run test
 ```

-or individual challenge by using the command, for example
+to access all the challenges

 ```
 $npm run test:e7
 ```
+or individual challenge by using the command, for example.
 You can replace e to m or h depending on the level of difficulty you feel comfortable.

 To terminate the test mode via control C